Expect simple, modern looks at New York's Fashion Week

-NEW YORK (Reuters) - Designers from around the world began unveiling their latest looks at New York Fashion Week on Thursday, as fashion buyers and editors assembled to see what will be au courant for spring with trend watchers expecting a season of simple silhouettes.
+NEW YORK, Sept 5 (Reuters) - Designers from around the globe unveil their latest looks at New York Fashion Week beginning on Thursday, when hordes of fashion buyers, watchers and lovers assemble to see what will be au courant for spring.

-Hundreds of shows are slated in New York over the next eight days, displaying looks for spring 2014, before attention moves on to events in London, Milan and Paris.
+Design houses are staging hundreds of shows in New York over the next eight days, displaying looks for spring 2014, before attention moves on to events in London, Milan and Paris.

 The range on New York catwalks can be vast, from Custo Barcelona’s joyous prints to Carmen Marc Valvo’s beaded evening wear, Diane von Furstenberg’s lush colors and Ralph Lauren’s polished classics.